Foundations of Reasoning with Uncertainty via Real-valued Logics: Models and sentences

 \section{Models and sentences}

 We assume a finite set of atomic propositions.
-These can be thought of as the leaves of a neural net, i.e.~nodes with no inputs from other neurons.
+These can be thought of as the leaves of a neural net, i.e., nodes with no inputs from other neurons.
 A model \(M\) is an assignment \(g^M\) of values to the atomic propositions.
 Thus, \(M\) assigns a value \(g^M(A) \in [0, 1]\) to each atomic proposition \(A\).

-Let \(F\) be the set of logical formulas over the atomic propositions, where we allow an arbitrary finite set of binary connectives and an arbitrary finite set of unary connectives.
-Typical binary connectives are conjunction (denoted by \(\land\)), disjunction (denoted by \(\lor\)), and implication (denoted by \(\Rightarrow\)).
+Let \(F\) be the set of logical formulas over the atomic propositions, where we allow arbitrary finite sets of binary and unary connectives.
+Typical binary connectives are conjunction (denoted by \(\amp\)), disjunction (denoted by \(\veebar\)), and implication (denoted by \(\rightarrow\)).
 Typical unary connectives are negation (denoted by \(\neg\)) and a delta function (denoted by \(\bigtriangleup\)).
 Sometimes \(\neg x\) is taken to be \(1 - x\), and \(\bigtriangleup x\) is taken to be defined by \(\bigtriangleup x = 1\) if \(x = 1\) and 0 otherwise.